phetsims/a11y-research/issue-templates/description-design-template.md

 - [ ] Ceate issue with verified a11y team member additions

 **Once Evaluation begins**
-- [ ] Ensure interviews are recorded to this sim's interview spreadsheet
+- [ ] Ensure interviews are recorded to the sim's interview spreadsheet

 **During QA or just after publication**
 - [ ] Clean and polish up Interactive Description design doc